 - The Turn of the Millennium:

 - Eddie Guerrero, Kurt Angle, Chris Benoit, John Cena, and Brock Lesnar are the most synonymous with the brand during the first half, while Batista, Booker T, and Edge became this during the latter half of the decade.
 However, The Undertaker and Rey Mysterio were the only ones to have been a big presence on the show throughout the decade and the first few years of The New '10s.
-Tellingly, Taker outright says that "SmackDown will always be his home" during the lead-up to Survivor Series 2016 despite him being a part-timer since 2010, while Mysterio chooses to be in the brand after he came back to the WWE full-time late in 2018.
+Tellingly, Taker outright says that "SmackDown will always be his home" during the lead-up to Survivor Series 2016 despite him being a part-timer since 2010, while Mysterio chooses to be in the brand after he came back to the WWE full-time late in 2018 (he has since been drafted to Raw).

 - For the female wrestlers, Torrie Wilson filled the role for most of the decade.